Paul Kalas

 Paul Kalas (born August 13, 1967) is a Greek American astronomer known for his discoveries of debris disks around stars.
 Kalas led a team of scientists to obtain the first visible-light images of an extrasolar planet with orbital motion around the star Fomalhaut, at a distance of 25 light years from Earth.
 The planet is referred to as Fomalhaut b.

 Background

 Kalas was born in New York City to George Kavallinis and Maria Drettakis, who immigrated to the United States from Heraklion, Crete.
 Kalas attended Detroit Country Day School in Michigan, and studied astronomy and physics at the University of Michigan, Ann Arbor.
-He earned a Ph.D. in Astronomy in 1996 from the University of Hawaii under the direction of astronomer David Jewitt.
+He earned a Doctor of Philosophy in Astronomy in 1996 from the University of Hawaiʻi under the direction of astronomer David Jewitt.

 Kalas worked as a postdoctoral scientist at the Max Planck Institute for Astronomy in Heidelberg, Germany, the Space Telescope Science Institute, and the University of California, Berkeley.
-In 2006, he became an Adjunct Professor of Astronomy at the University of California, Berkeley.
+In 2006, he became an adjunct professor of astronomy at the University of California, Berkeley.

 Kalas lives with his wife Aspasia Gkika and daughters Maria-Nikoleta and Natalia near Berkeley, California.